defra-design/design/README.md

 Interaction design supports digital delivery to ensure benefits can be realised:

- * Reduces risk, development and maintenance costs by testing assumptions and hypothesis
+ * reduces risk, development and maintenance costs by testing assumptions and hypothesis
- * Improves outcomes by facilitating design sessions to ensure a wide range of possibilities are considered
+ * improves outcomes by facilitating design sessions to ensure a wide range of possibilities are considered
- * Improves performance and reduces the number of user errors
+ * improves performance and reduces the number of user errors
- * Increases user satisfaction and trust in both the service and Defra
+ * increases user satisfaction and trust in both the service and Defra
- * Improves efficiency through consistency and familiarity
+ * improves efficiency through consistency and familiarity

 ## Service design in Defra